 Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

-Chemical submission is a major prevention issue in festive environments.
-To help individuals, associations, bars, clubs, communities, and event organizers take concrete action, AMA Prévention offers the Test Ton Verre® devices: bracelets and cards capable of testing a drink to detect the potential presence of GHB or ketamine.
+Chemical submission is a major prevention issue in festive settings.
+To help individuals, associations, bars, clubs, communities, and event organizers take concrete action, AMA Prévention offers Test Ton Verre® devices: bracelets and cards capable of testing a drink to detect the potential presence of GHB or ketamine.

-Important: an anti-GHB/Ketamine bracelet or card never replaces collective vigilance, monitoring drinks, helping friends, training security teams, or calling emergency services in case of distress.
+Important: a GHB/Ketamine bracelet or card never replaces collective vigilance, monitoring drinks, mutual support among friends, security team training, or calling emergency services in case of distress.
 These devices are complementary prevention tools designed to reduce risks and open dialogue about chemical submission.

 Chemical submission: what are we talking about?